Horospherical varieties with quotient singularities

 \section{Introduction}

-Recall that a variety $X$ over an algebraically closed field $k$ of characteristic $0$ is said to have (at worst) \define{quotient singularities} if it is \'{e}tale locally the quotient of a smooth variety by a finite group.
-It is an easy fact that any variety which is globally of the form $V/F$ where $V$ is a smooth variety and $F$ is a finite group has quotient singularities.
+Quotient singularities are ubiquitous in all areas of geometry because they form a reasonable class of singularities to first study when expanding into the non-smooth realm.
+Recall that a variety $X$ over an algebraically closed field $k$ of characteristic $0$ is said to have (at worst) \define{quotient singularities} if it is \'{e}tale locally the quotient of a smooth variety by a finite group.\footnote{We always implicitly mean ``at worst", i.e. smooth varieties have quotient singularities in our terminology.} It is an easy fact that any variety which is globally of the form $V/F$ where $V$ is a smooth variety and $F$ is a finite group has quotient singularities.
 This paper is motivated by a question, originally posed by William Fulton and stated in \cite[Question 1.1]{satriano2015quotients}, which asks about the converse of this fact.

 \begin{question}[Fulton's question] If $X$ is a variety with quotient singularities, does there exist a smooth variety $V$ and a finite group $F$ acting on $V$ such that $X=V/F$? \end{question}

 \cref{fulton's question} was originally studied in \cite{satriano2015quotients},\footnote{In \cite{satriano2015quotients}, the authors allow for $k$ to be non-algebraically closed or to have positive characteristic.
 Note that, in positive characteristic, one should study \textit{tame} quotient singularities and be more careful regarding the characteristic of $k$.} where the authors show that there is an affirmative answer for quasiprojective toric varieties.
 In fact, they show that there is an affirmative answer for any quasiprojective variety which is globally the quotient of a smooth variety by a diagonalizable group.
 This applies to toric varieties via the Cox construction \cite{cox1995homogeneous}, which is a way of writing a toric variety with quotient singularities as the quotient of a smooth toric variety by a subgroup of its torus.